Whether this is your first 10K or your hundredth, it’s useful to have a 10K Pace chart to guide your training and race day pacing.

 According to data from 2019 RunRepeat, the average male road racer finishes in about 56 minutes (9:02/mile pace).
 For that to be the average there are a lot of folks finishing both slower and faster than that!

-Meanwhile for women the average finish time is about 1 hour and 3 minutes (10:15/mile pace).
+Meanwhile for women the average finish time is about 1 hour and 3 minutes (10:15/mile pace) or roughly 6:23 per kilometer pace.

 You could break down a good time by age, gender, experience and so much more.
 It’s important not to worry about what “good” is for anyone else and instead to focus on running your best race!